LLucchini/FromCodeToMarket/README.md

 # FromCodeToMarket
-Code development and market time series analysis
+Code development and market time series analysis for cryptocurrencies developed on GitHub